 Baked Apple Cinnamon!

 Healthy Breakfast On the Go with cinnamon apple baked oatmeal cups

-Made with gluten free oats, cinnamon, apple s and maple syrup, this baked oatmeal cups recipe is perfect to meal prep ahead in the beginning of the wee.
-Then you will have delicious and nutritious breakfast ready in 5 seconds every morning.
+Made with gluten-free oats, cinnamon, apples, and maple syrup, this baked oatmeal cups recipe is perfect for meal prep ahead at the beginning of the week.
+Then you will have a delicious and nutritious breakfast ready in 5 seconds every morning.

 They are perfect to prepare a batch or two ahead of time during your weekend meal prep.
 Because these oatmeal cups store well in the refrigerator or the freezer.